adagolodjo/adagolodjo.github.io/docs/_pages/index.md

 ---
 layout: page
 title: Yinoussa Adagolodjo
-subtitle: Assistant Professor of Computer Science
+subtitle: Assistant Professor at the University of Lille
 hero_image: /assets/images/hero.jpg
 hero_height: is-large
 ---

-## Welcome to my academic website
+## Welcome

-I am an Assistant Professor in Computer Science specializing in simulation and soft robotics.
-My research focuses on developing novel computational methods for real-time simulation of deformable objects, with applications in medical training, surgical planning, and soft robotics.
+I am an Assistant Professor at the University of Lille and a full member of the DEFROST team since 2019.
+My research focuses on robotics and augmented reality applications in healthcare, combining advanced simulation techniques with practical medical applications.

-### Research Highlights
+### Current Research Projects

-My research team is currently working on several exciting projects:
+- **CONECT Project**: My doctoral thesis project focused on integrating robotic technology in operating rooms for enhanced precision in needle insertion procedures.
+This work involves developing finite element simulations and augmented reality guidance systems for surgical assistance.

-- **Real-time Medical Simulation**: Developing fast and accurate methods for simulating soft tissue for surgical training
+- **ROBOCOP Project**: Working on cochlear implant robotization, exploring innovative approaches to improve hearing technologies.

-- **Soft Robotics Control**: Creating new algorithms for controlling soft robotic systems
+- **COSSEROOTS Project**: Applying Cosserat's theory to advance the control of slender deformation robots.

-- **Machine Learning for Physics Simulation**: Using neural networks to accelerate physics-based simulation
+My work bridges the gap between technology and healthcare, focusing on improving surgical outcomes and optimizing medical workflows through advanced simulation and robotic solutions.

 [Read more about my research](/research/)